Mrs C Harrison

 At Eastway Primary School we take the care of our children very seriously.
 In order to care for them we also try to support family members.
 In order to do this we have a designated Home/School Co-ordinator, Mrs Dennett.

-We offer Youth Connect Five training for parents to help them support the emotional well being of their child or children.
+We offer a range of support programmes and training for parents to help them support the emotional wellbeing of their child or children.

 At times we offer parents support through Training Courses such as Family Works, How to Raise a Confident Child and Healthy Eating on a Budget.

 We also offer Maths and English Level 2 Course are offered.